Panic Disorder Therapist NY

 That shift, from feeling overwhelmed by internal experiences to understanding how they work, is often where meaningful change begins.

-What You Work On
+What You Work On in Therapy

-• Understand how panic and anxiety cycles operate
+• understand how panic and anxiety cycles operate

-• Reduce avoidance and safety behaviors
+• reduce avoidance and safety behaviors

-• Build tolerance for uncomfortable internal experiences
+• build tolerance for uncomfortable internal experiences

-• Respond to anxiety without escalating it
+• respond to anxiety without escalating it

-• Reduce over-monitoring of thoughts and bodily sensations
+• reduce over monitoring of thoughts and bodily sensations

-• Shift out of harsh self-judgment and fear of fear
+• shift out of harsh self judgment and fear of fear

 The goal is not to eliminate anxiety, but to help you move through intense moments without panic running the show.